 About the Author:

 Alexander von Keyserlingk just bought a bright red Benetton sweater for his 15-year-old daughter; the brand was entirely unknown to her.
-Feel free to get in touch with Alexander via e-mail or visit his LinkedIn profile.
+Feel free to get in touch with Alexander via his LinkedIn profile.
 Read more of his work here.